Sue didn’t even try to hide her excitement when she clapped eyes on the DVD’s episode selection screen.

-The episode concludes with the Doctor telling the Sontaran war fleet to sod off.
+The Doctor tells the Sontaran invasion fleet to sod off.

-Sue: That is either a satire about red tape or it’s a really stupid conclusion to the story.
-What if they call the Doctor’s bluff?
-They’ll kill everyone!
+Sue: That was either a satire about red tape or a really stupid thing to do.
+What if they’d called the Doctor’s bluff?
 Who’s going to stop them?
 I don’t buy it.

 Sue: It was over before I could get into it.
-Don’t get me wrong, there was a lot that I liked about it – the pace, the location, Tom Baker – but there was a lot that I didn’t like as well.
-The plot was terrible, it was impossible for me to care about the guest characters, and it felt very cheap.
-The set-up in Part One was very effective but the second-half didn’t deliver.
-I bet I won’t even remember it tomorrow.
+Don’t get me wrong, there was a lot that I liked about it – the pace, the location, Tom Baker – but there were a lot of things that I didn’t like as well.
+The plot was terrible, it was impossible for me to care about the guest characters, and it felt cheap.
+The set-up was good, but the second-half didn’t deliver.
+I bet I won’t remember it tomorrow.

-Sue: Do they ever make Doctor Who stories with three episodes?
-That would be perfect.
+Sue: Do they ever make Doctor Who stories in three episodes?
+Because that would be perfect.